Joseph Medworth: Return to Wisbech

 In accordance with the terms of his will, The Castle was to be let until all the members of his family were dead except two then the castle premises were to be sold, this occurred when Sarah Miller died on 17 January 1862.
 By order of The High Court of Chancery the Castle Estate, with other properties, was put up for sale by auction on 17 March 1864 at the 'Rose & Crown' Inn in Wisbech.
 The property was bought for William Peckover by his agent and part of the estate was sold.

 Legacy

 In 1957 The castle site was bought by Mrs F.C.D.
 Fendick.
 On the death of her husband Mr Tee Gordon Fendick MA, LL.B in March 1969, the property was given to the Isle of Ely county council.

 For a number of years a Medworth Society operated in his home town of Wisbech.

 In 2016 Wisbech Projects CIC listed it as an asset of community value to ensure its sale or lease was controlled as per the Fendick's wishes.

 The villa is now leased by Wisbech Town Council from the owners Cambridgeshire County Council.

-The castle is located in the electoral ward of Medworth.